druce/druce.github.io/_posts/2011-04-27-questions_for_gentle_ben.md

     </p>

     <p>
-      &bull; In 2008, you said you didn&#8217;t expect a recession.
+      &bull; In 2008, you said you didn’t expect a recession.
     </p>

     <p>